atopile/kicad-python/COMPILING.md

 ```sh
 $ python3 examples/hello.py
 ```

+NOTE: On some platforms, including Windows, you should use `python` instead of `python3`.

 This will work if you have a KiCad instance running, with the API server enabled, and the server is listening at the default location (which will be the case if there